category: UIUX 360

 The Zeigarnik effect is the tendency for tasks that are interrupted and incomplete to be remembered better than tasks that are completed.
 The Zeigarnik effect may improve mental health by providing the motivation needed to complete tasks.

-The Zeigarnik effect is a psychological phenomenon that describes the tendency to recall interrupted or incomplete tasks or events more easily than completed ones.
-This phenomenon was first observed in the early 1900s and has been reproduced in several studies.
+The Zeigarnik Effect is a psychological phenomenon that refers to the tendency of people to remember incomplete or interrupted tasks or activities more vividly and with greater accuracy than completed tasks.
+It was first observed by the Russian psychologist Bluma Zeigarnik in the 1920s.

 LET’S WORK TOGETHER